Brendonovich/swift-rust-test/README.md

 # swift_rust_test

 This module is to test calling Swift functionality from Rust.
+It uses [swift-rs](https://github.com/Brendonovich/swift-rs) under the hood.

 It's organised into 2 parts:

 ## `src`: Rust Code